 This card will work for either a boy or a girl.
 Isn’t it true…. an adventure awaits them!

-Grab some black envelopes that fit a 5 X 7-inch card (I found mine at a craft store) and you are ready to wish your grad a bright future!
-If you’re wondering what personal greetings to write in a graduation card, or how much money to give at graduation, read on for some tips.
+Grab some black envelopes that fit a 5 X 7-inch card (I found mine at a craft store, but they can be found online also) and you are ready to wish your grad a bright future!
+If you’re wondering what personal greetings to write on a graduation card, or how much money to give at graduation, read on for some tips.

 Check out these graduation gifts you can make.
-I hope all these graduation ideas make celebrating all the grads in your life easy!
+I hope all these free graduation cards and gift ideas make celebrating all the grads in your life easy!

-Here are some more creative ways to give money.
-You will find printable gift tags that you pair with a funny gift.
+Here are some more graduation money gifts.
+When you look them over, you will find printable graduation gift tags that you pair with a funny gift.